ybgirgin3/telegram-git-bot/README.md

 **Github Entegration**

-Github entegration is bit of complex. (at least for me).
+Github entegration is bit of complex (at least for me).
 You need to get your personal account's or community account's api from https://developer.github.com/v3/ For example;